j4m3s/ns/README.md

     },
 ]);

-// If you want to trigger the callback manually: var callback = go(myFunc);
+// Each time you add something to the go() queue, the callback function
-callback();
+// that iterates through the queue is returned (so you can also trigger
+// it manually if required).
+var callback = go(MyApp.UI.init);
+// callback() will trigger on DOMContentReady automatically, but call it
+// manually here too if you need (e.g. in tests or not in a browser context). callback();
 ```